basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 `agent-cli` is a collection of **local-first**, AI-powered command-line agents that run entirely on your machine.
 The core philosophy is privacy; your data never leaves your computer.
-It's designed for seamless integration with system-wide hotkeys, and I'm now using it constantly.
+It's designed for seamless integration with system-wide hotkeys.
+I'm now using it constantly.

 Instead of typing, I now dictate almost everything.
 A quick hotkey, and `agent-cli transcribe` turns my speech into text.